ignacioj/WMIParserStr/README.md

  WMI OBJECTS.DATA parser

 Very fast.
-It can extract consumers and
+It can extract Consumers and EventFilters deleted or without a binding.
+These orphans are marked as TRUE in the last column of the report.
+False for the bindings and those Consumers and the EventConsumer that are binded.

 -i Input file (OBJECTS.DATA)
 -o Output directory for analysis results.
 Tab delimited file.